kristianmandrup/cancan-permits/README.markdown

 <code>$ rails g cancan:permit editor --owns article post --read blog --licenses blog_editing</code>

-# TODO ?
+# TODO

-The Permits generator should attempt to attempt to uncover which roles are currently defined as available to the system (Generic Roles API, User#roles etc.) and generate permits for those roles.
+The Permits generator should attempt to attempt to uncover which roles are currently defined as available to the system, trying Cream#available_roles and then User#roles.
+It could then generate permits for those roles.
 Any roles specified in the --roles option should be merged with the roles available in the app.

 ## Note on Patches/Pull Requests